-Somalia is an Islamic country that lies at the horn of Africa bordering Indian Ocean to the East, Kenya to the West and Ethiopia and Red Sea to the North.
-The longest history of the country dates back to 5000 years ago in form of paintings, Laas Gall Complex.
-In antiquity, Somali and its people played an important part of international trade through the horn of Africa.
-Somalis have however been misunderstood mainly because they are extensively spread over the neighboring countries and the entire Horn of Africa.
+In antiquity, Somali and its people played an important part in international trade being located juts hundreds of kilometres into the Arabian Sea, the Indian Ocean and lying along the southern side of the Gulf of Aden.
+Somalis have however been misunderstood mainly because they are extensively spread over the neighbouring countries and the entire Horn of Africa.
 Here are all the facts about Somali People, Language and Culture.

 Somali people (Soomaaliyeed) are mainly Muslims of Cushitic Afro-Asiatic Family.
 They are mainly of Arabic group and occupy the Horn of Africa countries.
 It is estimated there are between 15-17 million Somalis living in the Horn of Africa.
-About 8.7 million live in Somalia, 4.5 million in Ethiopia, 1 million in Kenya and million in Djibouti.
+About 8.7 million live in Somalia, 4.5 million in Ethiopia, 1 million in Kenya and less than a million in Djibouti.
 A significant number also lives in the Middle East and abroad.
-[Read: Interesting Facts About Swahili People, Language and Culture]

 The clan structure that has always determined the political orientation of the country categorizes the groups into two.
 The main clans include Darod, Dir, Hawiye, Isaaq and Rahanweyn.
 The minor tribes include Gabooyo, Muse, Yibir, Reeroqw-Xassan and Madhiban.